-Visit by HRH Crown Princess Mary
+Visit by HRH Crown Princess Mary, Patron of Maternity Foundation

 On February 28th, 2023, Maternity Foundation, along with the All India Institute of Medical Sciences (AIIMS), welcomed Her Royal Highness Crown Princess Mary of Denmark (patron of Maternity Foundation) to the AIIMS hospital in New Delhi.
-During the visit, HRH Crown Princess Mary learned how India's quality improvement initiatives have been key in reducing the national maternal mortality rate over the past 20 years, and how the government is working with partners, including Maternity Foundation to build a stronger health worker cadre for improved health outcomes for mothers and their new-borns countrywide.
+During the visit, HRH Crown Princess Mary learned how India's quality improvement initiatives have been key in reducing the national maternal mortality rate over the past 20 years, and how the government is working with partners, including Maternity Foundation, to build a stronger health worker cadre for improved health outcomes for mothers and their newborns countrywide.

 The Indian government partnered with Maternity Foundation in 2017 to scale up the use of the organisation's Safe Delivery App and the accompanying training and learning programme.
 Today, Maternity Foundation supports several states and is formally integrated into national-level initiatives focused on quality improvements, for practising healthcare workers, as well as those studying to become nurses or midwives.
-The Safe Delivery App is available in 8 languages in India (English, Hindi, Bengali, Gujarati, Marathi, Odia, Telegu, Assamese), and over 150,000 Indian healthcare workers have been reached.
+The Safe Delivery App is available in 8 languages in India (English, Hindi, Bengali, Gujarati, Marathi, Odia, Telegu, Assamese), through which we have reached over 150,000 healthcare professionals to date.